 My results & final thoughts

-My only gripe is that I can’t pinpoint exactly what this is – is it an antioxidant or an exfoliant!
+My only gripe is that I can’t determine exactly what this is – is it an antioxidant or an exfoliant!
 But I guess that’s just the nature of using products with fresh scientific ingredients: they’ve not been tested for very long yet.
 I can’t say I’ve noticed specific exfoliative benefits, like improvement in closed comedones, so I wouldn’t count on this as your only exfoliator.

 I will continue to use this product indefinitely.
 I love the way my skin is looking so I see no reason to change what I’m doing, and knowing that Alpha-Lipoic Acid is doing good deep down in my cells to prevent ageing is an added bonus!